berthelemy/consulting.berthelemy.net/collections/_expertise/advocacy.md

 - Promoting standards-based approaches to systems integration
 - Promoting quality elearning that is based on performance and meaningful feedback

-## Previous work
+## Our experience

 - Supporting the MIX Diversity team as they prepared for a high-profile product launch and exhibition stand
 - Promoting CABI's <a href="https://agricultureskills.org/" target="_blank">Skills Framework for Agriculture</a>
 - Writing a short book on "<a href="https://leanpub.com/howtobuysoftware" target="_blank">How to buy software</a>" - aimed at introducing the competitive dialogue approach to procurement
-- Introducing the "flipped classroom" approach to the University of East London's legal department *
+- Introducing the "flipped classroom" approach to the University of East London's legal department
-- Writing one of the first <a href="https://www.slideshare.net/slideshow/exploring-the-potential-of-the-xapi-aka-tin-can-api/35792471" target="_blank">introductions to xAPI</a> - exploring its potential for a non-technical audience *
+- Writing one of the first <a href="https://www.slideshare.net/slideshow/exploring-the-potential-of-the-xapi-aka-tin-can-api/35792471" target="_blank">introductions to xAPI</a> - exploring its potential for a non-technical audience
-- Working with Microsoft and RM to develop an XML standard for integrating learning platforms into schools **
+- Working with Microsoft and RM to develop an XML standard for integrating learning platforms into schools

-[ * Done under the old business name: Wyver Solutions Ltd ]

-[ ** done whilst Mark was employed by Capita Group PLC ]